-In Frozen, Princess Anna is convinced that she has fallen in love with Prince Hans at first sight; her sister Elsa is incredulous, and when Anna tells Kristoff this, he is convinced she is seriously mistaken.
-As it turns out, Kristoff and Elsa are absolutely right with Hans turning out to be a despicable villain scheming to seize her sister's throne by pretending this trope to manipulate Anna.
+In Frozen, Princess Anna is convinced that she has fallen in love with Prince Hans at first sight; her sister Elsa is incredulous, and immediately rejects the proposal by saying "You can't marry a guy you just met!"
+When Anna tells Kristoff this, he is convinced she is seriously mistaken.
+As it turns out, Kristoff and Elsa are absolutely right with Hans turning out to be a despicable villain scheming to seize Elsa's throne by pretending this trope to manipulate Anna.
 Later, it's averted with Kristoff and Anna, who nevertheless decide to take it slow with their relationship anyway, having learned the lesson.

 But the trope is darkly demonstrated in Disney's version of The Hunchback of Notre Dame, where the villain Frollo develops an instant case of lust for the gypsy Esmeralda.
 His musical number concerning her doesn't say anything about loving her; it just goes on and on about his desire.

 Compare Frollo's song, "Hellfire", to Quasimodo's, in which he sings with innocent joy about how this wondrous feeling he's discovered must be like "Heaven's Light".
 Then again, we're talking about Disney here — they gave Hunchback a (mostly) happy ending.